-Quite often, when people think about the application process at Berklee, they think about the audition as the most important factor in the admissions decision, but an equally important and critical factor in Board of Admissions deliberations is your interview.
+Quite often, when people think about the application process at Berklee, they think about the audition as the most important factor in the admissions decision, but the interview is an equally important and critical factor in board of admissions deliberations.

 Your interview provides an important opportunity for you to:

-- Discuss your challenges and strengths and your potential future contributions to Berklee's dynamic and culturally rich environment.
+- discuss your challenges and strengths, and your potential future contributions to Berklee's dynamic, culturally rich environment.

 Refer to the interview guidelines to prepare for your interview.